chunshen1987/iEBE/EBE-Node/EbeCollector/EbeCollector_readme.txt

        [ 1.22453   ,  0.1       ],
        [ 1.83739   ,  0.1       ]])

 Similarly to differential flow there is a getInterpretedSpectraForOneEvent(event_id=1, particleName="pion", pTs=np.linspace(0,2.5,10)) function that perform interpolation and another getInterpretedSpectraForAllEvents(particleName="pion", pTs=np.linspace(0,2.5,10), where="", orderBy="event_id") that does so for all events.
-The later is aliased as get_dNdypTdpT function, which is recommended way for accessing spectra.
+The later is aliased as get_dNdydpT function, which is recommended way for accessing spectra.
 For example:
->>> reader.get_dNdypTdpT(pTs=[0.5, 1.5])
+>>> reader.get_dNdydpT(pTs=[0.5, 1.5])
 array([[  3.37855688,   0.1       ],
        [ 48.18746303,   1.91488976],
        [ 11.62703839,   0.31319786],